josephforson285/joseph.forson-dialy-reports/README.md

-This repository contains my daily reports for the PyPro-SCiDaS course.
+This repository contains my daily reports for the PyPro-SCiDaS course (2025/2026).